Bound by Corruption by BelovedStranger

 Between each spoonful, he told her of the places he’d travelled, regaling her with tales of things she’d never seen: large cities, magnificent castles of mighty lords, of strange wildernesses and animals, of coastal areas, and mountainous regions.
 Not once did he speak of the countless deaths and destruction he’d caused over the years.

 This did not go unnoticed by the miko.
 She’d been feeding him silently, but the moment the spoon scrapped the bottom of the bowl, the woman exploded, surprising him with her intensity.
 “No doubt you raided and pillaged each and every place you visited, delighting in the pain and destruction you left behind.
 I have no desire to hear one more word of your deeds.
-No matter how you flower your words, your path is pathed in blood.
+No matter how you flower it, your path is paved in blood.
 I’ve seen it.”
 She hissed the last, eyes sparking with open contempt.

 “Not everywhere I’d been ended up destroyed,” he replied quietly.